 We celebrate her creativity in an online gallery (over 100 children have experienced this process).

-We come together online on the Sunday morning to announce prizes to those that successfully completed the challenge.
+We come together online after the challenge to announce prizes to those that successfully completed the challenge.

 We are doing something a little different this year.